raystubbs/zero/doc/UsersGuide.md

   ;; `root.host` if `root` is a ShadowRoot, otherwise nil.
 If the action ;; is called as an event handler in a component, this will be the DOM ;; node for that component.
+  :zero.core/current
+  ;; The original `event.currentTarget` as seen when the action was called.
   :zero.core/event.data
-  ;; the data harvested from the event :zero.core/event.target
+  ;; The data harvested from the event.
+  :zero.core/event.target
-  ;; the original `event.target` as seen when the action was called :zero.core/event.current
+  ;; The original `event.target` as seen when the action was called.
-  ;; the original `event.currentTarget` as seen when the action was called
   ```

 - When given the `:stop-propagation? true` or `:prevent-default? true` options, the respective methods will be called on the given event *immediately* when the action is called